 The modern information era has turned personal data into a valuable commodity.
 Unfortunately, the laws that protect personal data were written before Facebook and Twitter existed, and when Google was just a relatively small start-up.
-As a result, the rapid expansion of online services over the last ten years caused a great deal of confusion over how organisations should protect people's identities, particularly in the face of escalating online crimes such as identity theft.
-GDPR brought the law up to date with the modern era.
+As a result, the rapid expansion of online services over the last ten years has caused a great deal of confusion over how organisations should protect people's identities, particularly in the face of escalating online crimes such as identity theft.
+GDPR serves to reduce this confusion by bringing the law up to date with the modern era.